U.S. flag An official website of the United States government

 Tomatoes (fresh) Includes all varieties of fresh tomatoes.

 Tropical tree fruits (fresh) Includes all types of fresh tropical tree fruit.
 Examples include, but are not limited to, mango, papaya, mamey, guava, lychee, jackfruit, and starfruit.
-Does not include non-tree fruits such as bananas, pineapple, dates, soursop, jujube, passionfruit, Loquat, pomegranate, sapodilla, and figs. Does not include tree nuts such as coconut.
+Does not include non-tree fruits such as bananas, pineapple, dates, soursop, jujube, passionfruit, Loquat, pomegranate, and sapodilla.
+Does not include tree nuts such as coconut.
 Does not include pit fruits such as avocado.
 Does not include citrus, such as orange, clementine, tangerine, mandarins, lemon, lime, citron, grapefruit, kumquat, and pomelo.
+Tropical tree fruits listed in § 112.2(a)(1), such as figs, are exempt from the requirements of the rule under § 1.1305(e).

 Fruits (fresh-cut) Includes all types of fresh-cut fruits.
 Fruits listed in § 112.2(a)(1) are exempt from the requirements of the rule under § 1.1305(e).